fico-xpress/mosel/packages/jobqueue/source/README.md

 *   DBG=true :   debug compilation for all components
 *   CLEAN=true :  remove all generated files (no build takes place)

-> *This package can only be compiled with Mosel 5*
+> *This package can only be compiled with Mosel 5 or more recent*

 ## Legal